johnzw/MiniWiki/README.md

 I find it awesome that **you can create raw HTML contents in this website.** Well, a nice and troublesome feature.

 ### About security issue
-This project adds salt to the hashed password, which may add a little may safty to this website.
+This project adds salt to the hashed password, which may add a little more safty to this website.